dancenguyen/humanitarian-tweet-classification/README.md

 ### Result:

-BERTweet peaked at epoch 3, with epoch 4 showing slight overfitting on the validation set.
-It achieved a validation Macro F1-score of 0.7625 (Epoch 3) and a test Macro F1-score of 0.7636.
+BERTweet peaked at epoch 4.
+It achieved a validation Macro F1-score of 0.7625 and a test Macro F1-score of 0.7636.
 The similar validation and test performance suggests limited overfitting.

 <img width="576" height="455" alt="download" src="https://github.com/user-attachments/assets/a36cfcdb-0522-4751-af18-2f8dc4286237" />